farhannysf/sentry-bot/README.md

 ([More info on API reference](#rest-api-reference))

-7. Click **Test Plugin** button on Sentry WebHooks configuration page and you will receive the test alert for your project on your authorized channel
+7. Click **"Test Plugin"** button on Sentry WebHooks configuration page and you will receive the test alert for your project on your authorized channel

 ![sentry-alert](https://raw.githubusercontent.com/farhannysf/sentry-bot/main/assets/docs/sentry-alert.png)